conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

 can modify options to activate features or switch behaviors, we can use different linking options,... it all depends on the library writer, but we can agree that there are too many degrees of freedom under the same package ID of our library.
-We won't be able to dissambiguate as many configuration lead to the same package ID.
+We won't be able to disambiguate as many configurations lead to the same package ID.

 ## Other package ID modes